urani-trade/solana-dev-onboarding-rs/demos/frontend/05_serialize_custom_data/README.md

 <br>

-* To check the final dppp, change the settings of your Phantom wallet to "devnet" and then run:
+* To check the final dApp, change the settings of your Phantom wallet to "devnet" and then run:

 <br>